ussserrr/frequency-meter-avr-hf/README.md

 ## Limits and accuracy
 Check this [spreadsheet](https://docs.google.com/spreadsheets/d/1x5buIiSePPuyIJX-X4MWf-NA7JHJYz23IA_RD0JLFfs/edit?usp=sharing) to see some test measurements (first page).
-Generally, the working interval is [1 kHz - 8 MHz], but wires and connections introduce a great impact on stability and accuracy.
+Generally, the working interval is [1 kHz - 8 MHz], but wires and connections introduce a great impact on stability and accuracy, especially at high frequencies.
 For example, measurements mentioned above are made with a pretty long coaxial cable and maximal frequency is about 5.6 MHz.
 But with some much lesser wire, I was able to measure an 8 MHz signal.

 Also, you can replace crystal oscillator with another one (and even overclock a little bit) to increase maximal measurable frequency (remember to adjust `TIMER2_ADJUSTMENT` macro for correct calculations and `board_build.f_cpu` in `platformio.ini` file).